 1 tsp salt

-3 1/2 cups milk alternative (like Easiest Almond Milk or Easiest Coconut Milk)
+3 1/2 cups milk alternative (like my Easiest Almond Milk or my Easiest Coconut Milk.
+Of course, dairy milk could also be used)

 4 scoops (1/8 tsp) stevia extract (I recommend NuNaturals) *see below for measuring details